 Members of the board of directors shall faithfully conduct corporate affairs and perform the duty of care of a good administrator.
 In conducting the affairs of the Company, they shall exercise their powers with a high level of self-discipline and prudence.
 Unless matters are otherwise reserved by law for approval in shareholders meetings or in the articles of incorporation, they shall ensure that all matters are handled according to the resolutions of board of directors.
-Any resolution of the board of directors that involves the Company's business development or a major policy direction shall be carefully considered and may not affect the implementation or effectiveness of corporate governance.

-It is advisable that the Company may stipulate the rules and procedures for board of directors performance assessments, and that each year it conducts regularly scheduled performance assessments of the board of directors, functional committees, and individual directors through self-assessment, peer-to-peer assessments, engaging outside professional institutions, or in any other appropriate manner.
-It is advisable that the performance assessment of the board of directors (functional committees) includes the following aspects, and that appropriate assessment indicators may be developed in consideration of the Company's needs:
+It is advisable that the Company formulate rules and procedures for board of directors performance assessments, and that each year it conducts regularly scheduled performance assessments of the board of directors, functional committees, and individual directors through self-assessment, peer-to-peer assessments, engaging outside professional institutions, or in any other appropriate manner.
+It is advisable that the performance assessment of the board of directors includes the following aspects, and that appropriate assessment indicators may be developed in consideration of the Company's needs: